Current Lab Members

 Qi An Q.AN@tudelft.nl

-Qi An joined the Eral Lab in February 2021 as a recipient of China Scholarship Council (CSC) fellowship.
+Qi An joined our group in February 2021 as a recipient of China Scholarship Council (CSC) fellowship.
 She is mainly working on wetting phenomena and micro-fabrication.
 Her research interests include understanding wetting morphologies of droplets on fibers and evaporation droplets of colloidal suspensions controlled by electrowetting (EW), to further apply in microstructure fabrication, crystallization, and resource recovery.
 She is co-advised by Dr. Massimo Mastrangeli from EWI Faculty of TU Delft and Dr. Bijoy Bera from TNW Faculty of TU Delft.
-Qi An received her M.Sc. degree from South China Normal University, Guangzhou, China.
+Qi A received her M.Sc. degree from South China Normal University, Guangzhou, China.
 Her previous work (during master) was on “Electrowetting on liquid-infused membrane for flexible and reliable digital droplet manipulation and application”.